June 23, 2012

 To those who say that quoting these impossible probabilities invites derision, that it is overkill, my response is simply this: those are the actual results that the mathematical functions produced based on public data.
 The mathematical probabilities need to be an integral part of any election discussion or debate and need to be addressed by media pundits and academics.

-Media polling pollsters, pundits and academics need to do a comparable scientific analysis of historical exit polls and create their own True Vote models.
-So-called independent journalists need to discuss the devil in the details of systemic election fraud.
-They can start by trying to debunk the analysis presented here.
+Media pollsters, pundits and academics need to do a comparable scientific analysis of historical exit polls and create feasible and plausible True Vote models.
+Independent journalists need to consider that the devil is in the details of systemic election fraud.
+They can start by trying to reviewing the analysis presented here.
+It’s been two years and no one has even tried to debunk it.

 Election..
 1988 1992 1996 2000 2004 2008 Average